FRBs/FRB/docs/halos/index.rst

 frb.halos Package Documentation
 ===============================

-The ``frb.halos`` package provides tools for modeling galaxy halos and calculating their contributions to Fast Radio Burst (FRB) dispersion measures.
+Modules in the ``frb.halos`` folder provide tools for modeling galaxy halos and calculating their contributions to Fast Radio Burst (FRB) dispersion measures.
 This package includes halo models, stellar-halo mass relations, photometric redshift analysis, and statistical tools for halo populations.

 Overview
 --------